gregfoletta/ftnt_cloud_compiler/README.md

 The goal of FCC was to be able to define your infrastructure in a single place, in a format that can be ingested by other tools (e.g. Ansible or scripts), while still being flexible enough to support different configurations.

-The original purpose was to allow me (Greg Foletta) to quickly spin up lab environments, but
+The original purpose was to allow me (Greg Foletta) to quickly spin up lab environments, but I feel it will have use in the broader community.

+# Limitations / Caveats

+With simplicity comes limitations, so we'll be up-front about these:

+- Only supports AWS (Azure to come)
+- Public/Private network split
+- Traffic between public/private routed through a single firewall
+    - You can provision multiple firewalls, however traffic between inside/outside is not routed through them.
+- Route53 zone is required for DNS FQDNs

 # How Does It Work?

-A JSON file in this root directory defines the infrastructure you want to spin up.
+Using a sinlge JSON file in the root directory, you define theinfrastructure you want to spin up.
 The JSON file is made up of a number if 'sites', each site containing 'site config' and 'device config'.
 Two example configuration files have been created that you can use as a starting point:

 - [Single Site](examples/single_site.tf.json) - provisions a single FortiGate firewall in a VPC in AWS.
 - [Dual Hub / Dual Spokes](examples/dual_hub_spokes.tf.json) - provisions:
     - 2 x Hubs, each containing a FortiGate, FortiManager, FortiAnalyzer, and FortiTester
     - 2 x Spokes, each containing a FortiGate

-Let's take a look at the individual configuration sections.
+# What Can I Configure

+You can configure:

+- Zero or more 'sites', each one of which is an AWS VPC:
+    - Two routing tables (public/private)
+    - One or more subnets within the routing tables
+- Within each site you can configure zero or more 'devices':
+    - FortiGate
+    - FortiManager
+    - FortiAnalyzer
+    - FortiTesters
+- FQDNs are automatically generated for each device
+- AN RSA key is generated and used to authenticate to each device
+- Licensing is automatically performed by specifying paths to local license files

+Let's break down each configuration sections

 ## Site Config